Apple is shuttering My Photo Stream. Here's how to ensure you don't lose your photos.

 Photos uploaded onto Apple's My Photo Stream feature, the free cloud storage system, will be permanently deleted when the service officially shuts down on July 26.

 Apple already stopped uploading new photos from customers' devices to My Photo Stream on June 26.
-Photos uploaded before that date will remain as usual in the cloud feature for up to 30 days from the date of upload.
-When the service is shut down in July, however, no photos will remain in My Photo Stream.
+Photos uploaded before that date will remain in the cloud feature for up to 30 days from the date of upload.
+When the service is shut down in July, however, no photos will remain in My Photo Stream, and they will be lost if they are not saved elsewhere.

 "So as long as you have the device with your originals, you won't lose any photos as part of this process," Apple said in a support article addressing the transition.